 The fair value of the Trust Fund's net assets was \$83.8 million as of September 30, 2007, compared to \$63.1 million at September 30, 2006.
-The increase is attributed to the contributions from Governments of the United States of America (United States) and the Republic of China (Taiwan) on October 6, 2006 and May 3, 2007 of \$8.9 million and \$750,000, respectively.
-Net investment income totaled \$11.1 million at September 30, 2007, which produced approximately half of the increase in invested assets.
-In September 2007, the Trust Fund's assets were primarily invested in domestic exchange traded funds, international exchange traded funds, and fixed income equity instruments.
+The increase is attributed to the contributions from Governments of the United States and the Republic of China (Taiwan) on October 6, 2006 and May 3, 2007 of \$8.9 million and \$750,000, respectively, and net investment income of \$11.0 million for the year ended September 30, 2007, which produced approximately half of the increase in invested assets.
+At September 30, 2007, the Trust Fund's assets consisted primarily of exchange traded funds invested in domestic and international equities and an exchange traded fund invested in fixed income securities.
 Accrued expenses represent amounts payable for legal and other professional services incurred during the fiscal year.

-At September 30, 2007 the fair value of "D" Account Trust excludes a \$1,750,000 contribution from the Republic of China (Taiwan) deposited in error to the account of the Trust Fund for the People of the Republic of the Marshall Islands during the fiscal year ended September 30, 2007.
-This amount and the investment income earned on the contribution are recorded as "Due to "D" Account" in the accompanying financial statements as of September 30, 2007.
-Subsequent to September 30, 2007, the amounts were transferred to the "D" Account Trust.
+At September 30, 2007 the fair value of "D" Account Trust excluded a \$1,750,000 contribution from the Republic of China (Taiwan), deposited in error to the account of the Trust Fund for the People of the Republic of the Marshall Islands during the fiscal year ended September 30, 2007.
+This amount and the investment income earned on the contribution are recorded as "Due to "D" Account Trust" in the accompanying financial statements as of September 30, 2007.
+In July 2008, the liability was satisfied by means of an asset transfer from the Trust Fund to the "D" Account Trust.